sbabic/swupdate/doc/source/handlers.rst

 The attribute `preserve-attributes` must be set to preserve timestamps. uid/gid (numeric), permissions (except +x, always preserved) and extended attributes.

+The property `create-destination` can be set to the string `true` to have swupdate create the destination path before extraction.

 ::

                 files: (